scrapy/scrapy/docs/topics/spiders.rst

    over rows, instead of nodes.
 The method that gets called in each iteration is :meth:`parse_row`.

-   .. attribute:: CSVFeedSpider.delimiter
+   .. attribute:: delimiter

        A string with the separator character for each field in the CSV file Defaults to ``','`` (comma).

-   .. attribute:: CSVFeedSpider.headers
+   .. attribute:: headers

-       A list of the rows contained in the file CSV feed which will be used for extracting fields from it.
+       A list of the rows contained in the file CSV feed which will be used to extract fields from it.

-   .. method:: CSVFeedSpider.parse_row(response, row)
+   .. method:: parse_row(response, row)

        Receives a response and a dict (representing each row) with a key for each provided (or detected) header of the CSV file.
-This spider also gives the opportunity to override ``adapt_response`` and ``process_results`` methods for pre and post-processing purposes.
+This spider also gives the opportunity to override ``adapt_response`` and ``process_results`` methods for pre- and post-processing purposes.

 CSVFeedSpider example
 ~~~~~~~~~~~~~~~~~~~~~